jonathanulco/laurakalbag-dot-com/content/posts/processing-responsive-images-with-hugo/index.md

 - if a file is called `_index.md`, it is considered the index of a section/kind, and so uses the list.html template.
 - if a file is called `index.md`, it is considered the index of a page/post, and so uses the single.html template.

-So, to put my blog posts in page bundle hierarchy, where its images could be used as resources, I had to restructure them to match the following pattern:
+So, to put my blog posts in page bundle hierarchy, where their images could be used as resources, I had to restructure them to match the following pattern:

 ```
 /processing-responsive-images-with-hugo